SysKitTeam/docs-point/access-management/manage-private-channels.md

 ## Private Channels Report

-Private Channels can also be included in reports.
-This can be useful when there are multiple private channels to be managed.
+All private channels are included in the Teams with Private Channels report.
+This is useful when there are multiple private channels to be managed and kept up to date.

 The Teams with Private Channels report can be generated through these steps: